The Galilean Satellites

 The Galilean Satellites is the first studio album by American post-metal band Rosetta, released in 2005 on Translation Loss Records.
-The album is two discs long and the track lengths on each disc correspond to each other, indicating that the band intended the albums to be played at the same time.
+The album is two discs long and the track lengths on each disc correspond to each other, indicating that the band intended for them to be played at the same time.
 Disc one is in a post-metal style while disc two is ambient noise.